 Many of the techniques of internet marketing depend upon user engagement, and the problem of engaging users with legal subject matter is not easy to solve.
 Effort must be made in this regard however if social media marketing, link building or viral marketing techniques are to be adopted.

-In conclusion There are some aspects of the legal services industry that lend themselves to the use of internet marketing techniques: a broadly literary subject matter and a large number of competent writers being prime among them.
+There are some aspects of the legal services industry that lend themselves to the use of internet marketing techniques: a broadly literary subject matter and a large number of competent writers being prime among them.
 On the other hand, there are aspects that are not so favourable to internet marketing: a conservative culture, heavy regulation, a requirement of strict legal compliance and the socio-economic baggage that comes with the chargeable hour.

 In this dynamic social media environment, content strategies are paramount